OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 - Route the traffic through the host machine.
 You can set up your machine as the network gateway, e.g. by using the built-in Internet Sharing facilities of your operating system.
 You can then use [Wireshark](https://www.wireshark.org "Wireshark") to sniff any traffic from the mobile device;

 - Sometimes you need to execute a MITM attack to force the mobile device to talk to you.
-For this scenario you should consider [bettercap](https://github.com/bettercap/bettercap "bettercap") or use your own Access Point to redirect network traffic from the mobile device to your host machine (see below);
+For this scenario you should consider [bettercap](https://github.com/bettercap/bettercap "bettercap") or use your own access point to redirect network traffic from the mobile device to your host machine (see below);

 > bettercap is a powerful tool to execute MITM attacks and should be preferred nowadays, instead of ettercap.
 See also [Why another MITM tool?](https://www.bettercap.org/legacy/#why-another-mitm-tool "Why another MITM tool?") on the bettercap site.